This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Greek Chicken Bowl

-1. Place the chicken breast in either a shallow dish or into a zip-top bag and pour the marinade over the chicken.
-Cover the dish or seal the bag and refrigerate for at least 20 minutes.
+1. Marinate the Chicken: In a small bowl, whisk together the lemon juice, olive oil, and spices.
+Place the chicken in a shallow dish or zip-top bag and pour the marinade over it.
+Cover and refrigerate for at least 20 minutes.

-1. Cook the chicken: Heat the oven to 350°F (177°C).
-Remove the chicken from the bag and place it on a rimmed baking sheet.
-Bake for 25 minutes or until completely cooked through and the chicken is no longer pink.
+1. Bake the Chicken: Heat the oven to 350°F (177°C).
+Remove the chicken from the marinade and place it on a rimmed baking sheet.
+Bake for about 25 minutes, until the chicken is cooked through and no longer pink.

-1. Remove the chicken from the oven and cover it with foil to rest for 10 minutes before slicing.
+1. Rest and Slice: Remove the chicken from the oven and cover loosely with foil.
+Let it rest for 10 minutes, then slice.
+Resting helps keep the chicken juicy.

-1. Assemble the Greek bowl: Add the rice to a bowl.
-Top with sliced chicken, tomatoes, cucumber, olives, red onions, tzatziki sauce, and feta cheese.
+1. Assemble the Bowl: Add rice to a bowl and top with sliced chicken, tomatoes, cucumber, olives, red onion, tzatziki, and feta.

-2. Serving suggestions: Consider tucking pita chips into the sides of the bowl, if using, and garnish with fresh dill, mint, or parsley, if desired.
+2. Finish and Serve: Add pita chips to the side and garnish with fresh dill, mint, or parsley, if desired.

 Expert Tips